-1) High level indicators - Identify basinwide or regional metrics for status and trends of fish and wildlife populations or their surrogates that can assist with regional decision making.
-These metrics will be used to establish priorities for data collection and reporting in order to evaluate success of program implementation.

-2) Monitoring strategy - Identify basinwide priorities for data collection and coordinate monitoring activities among the Tribes and fish and wildlife agencies.
-Set priorities for BPA funding and create lists for alternate funding (e.g.,, NOAA, individual sovereign, etc.) to ensure adequate monitoring for all interest groups.

-3) Coordinated Assessment - Identify the priority data for sharing among co-managers and with regional decision makers.
+- High Level Indicators Identify basinwide or regional metrics for status and trends of fish and wildlife populations or their surrogates that can assist with regional decision-making.
+These metrics will be used to establish priorities for data collection and reporting in order to evaluate success of program implementation. - 2) Monitoring strategy Identify basin-wide priorities for data collection and coordinate monitoring activities among the tribes and fish and wildlife agencies.
+Set priorities for BPA funding and create lists for alternate funding (e.g., NOAA, individual sovereign, etc.) to ensure adequate monitoring for all interest groups. - 3) Coordinated Assessment Identify the priority data for sharing among co-managers and with regional decision-makers.
 This includes what information should be shared along with specific metrics and in what format and structure data should be shared.
-The coordinated assessments support efficiency in data sharing.

-4) Data management - Establish the support and infrastructure for data sharing partners to ensure data is available for access by appropriate user groups.

-5) Reporting - Agree upon common reporting formats and use of data to support evaluations at all levels of program implementation.
+The coordinated assessments support efficiency in data sharing. - 4) Data management Establish the support and infrastructure for data sharing partners to ensure data is available for access by appropriate user groups. - 5) Reporting Agree upon common reporting formats and use of data to support evaluations at all levels of program implementation.

-Deliverables for FY 2010 and FY 2011 include:
+Examples of deliverables for FY 2010 and FY 2011 focus workgroups included:

-Salmon and Steelhead:
+Salmon and Steelhead

-Building off the monitoring strategy developed during the Skamania workshops, the anadromous fish managers developed the Coordinated Assessments Work Plan The work plan identifies several steps that will eventually lead to basinwide priorities for Source: http://www.cbfish.org/Proposal.mvc/Summary/RESCAT-1989-062-01 data management funding (both through BPA and through tribal and individual agency investments in infrastructure.
-By the conclusion of the 2010 CBFWA contract, the basin will have a completed first draft Data Exchange Template for use in sharing data to support three key VSP indicators (i.e., Natural Spawner Abundance, Smolt to Adult Ratio, Adult to Adult Ratio).
-This effort will also assist in setting priorities for BPA data management funding for the next five years through the Council's RME Categorical Review.
+Building off the monitoring strategy developed during the Skamania workshops, the anadromous fish managers developed the Coordinated Assessments Work Plan (CBFWA, PNAMP and StreamNet 2010, 2011b and c).
+The work plan identifies steps that will lead to basin-wide priorities for data management funding (both through BPA and through tribal and individual agency investments in infrastructure).
+The first draft of a data sharing strategy was completed in November 2011 (CBFWA, PNAMP, and StreamNet 2011a), and by the summer of 2012 a draft Data Exchange Template will be available for use in sharing data to support VSP parameters.
+This effort will assist in setting priorities for BPA data management funding for the next five years through the NPCC's RM&E Categorical Review.

-The FY 2011 CBFWA contract will continue with the expansion of the Data Exchange Template to include additional VSP parameters, as well as, habitat effectiveness and hatchery effectiveness data.
-Reporting will continue through the SOTR; however, the discussion on regional agreement for reporting will have to be facilitated during 2011 to reach buy-in for regional reporting standards and consistency between various reporting entities.
+The FY 2011 CBFWA contract continued the expansion of the Data Exchange Template to include additional VSP parameters, as well as, habitat effectiveness and hatchery effectiveness data.
+Reporting has continued through the SOTR.

-Lamprey:
+Lamprey.

-The Lamprey Technical Work Group (LTWG) will review and comment on the USFWS Lamprey Monitoring Framework.
-The framework will be modified to support the Council's MERR Plan.
-By the conclusion of the FY2010 CBFWA contract, the Lamprey Monitoring Strategy should be ready to submit for ISRP review and support the Council's Geographic Reviews tentatively scheduled for the Fall of 2011.
+In 2011, the LTWG reviewed and commented on the USFWS Lamprey Monitoring Framework.
+The framework was modified to support the NPCC's MERR Plan.
+By the Spring of 2012, the Lamprey Monitoring Strategy will be ready to submit for ISRP review and support the NPCC's geographic reviews.

-Under the FY 2011 CBFWA contract, the LTWG will be working on several technical papers including: completion of the lamprey translocation paper and the development of a paper to support lamprey passage standards.
+Under the current CBFWA contract, the LTWG is working on several technical papers including the lamprey translocation paper and lamprey passage standards.

-Fish Screen Oversight Committee:
+Fish Screen Oversight Committee.

-During the FY 2010 contract period, the Fish Screen Oversight Committee (FSOC) will be conducting a workshop and training seminar for construction and operation of fish screens.
+The FSOC conducts a biannual workshop and training seminar for construction and operation of fish screens.
 The FSOC has been active in planning the seminar, as well as sharing information for development of lamprey passage standards.